 LexNLP is a Python-based toolkit just like NLTK, and actually operates on an NLTK foundation.
 In terms of the ability to find, extract, and analyze text, think of NLTK as an undergraduate with a bachelor’s degree in English, while LexNLP is a law school graduate with several years of experience at a firm.
 Just like an undergraduate who goes to law school, LexNLP takes NLTK’s natural language libraries and uses machine learning to add terms, grammatical structures, and other elements specific to legal and regulatory documents.

 LexNLP is an open source Python package, and is one of the tools that powers LexPredict’s ContraxSuite platform.
-LexNLP was trained using several different databases of legal material, including the SEC’s EDGAR database, and documents in LexPredict’s Agreement Database.
+LexNLP was trained using several different databases of legal material, including the SEC’s EDGAR database.

 For an example of how LexNLP specializes in the particulars of legal texts, one can look to the way legal documents handle numbers.
 Oftentimes, numbers in legal documents are written out as words rather than digits.
 LexNLP can handle these elements of a document, making sure that “onethousand fifty seven”, “one thousand fifty seven”, “one thousand and fifty seven”, and “one thousand fiftyseven” all show up as “1057”.